badescua/badescua.github.io/_pages/about.md

 ABOUT ME:

 Hi, my name is Andrei Badescu and I am a Professor in the Department of Statistical Sciences at University of Toronto.
 I was born in Bucharest, Romania, where I have studied Mathematics and Economics at [Bucharest University of Economic Studies](https://www.ase.ro/index_en.asp) (BSc ’98, MSc ’00).
+I moved to Canada in 2000 and I have obtained my PhD ’04 in Actuarial Science  at [Western University](https://www.uwo.ca/stats/), under the supervision of  David Stanford.
+Following my PhD I have completed a two year postdoctoral fellowship ’06 at [University of Waterloo](https://uwaterloo.ca/statistics-and-actuarial-science/) under the supervision of [Gord Willmot]( https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/gord-willmot).

 A data-driven personal website
 ======